 Gene Therapy Consortium

 Both the DNA and protein approaches carry a risk of potential dosage problems (too much MeCP2 may be harmful).
 An alternative approach is to use a technology called Spliceosome-Mediated RNA Trans-Splicing (SMaRT).
 This technology allows a mutation to be spliced out and repaired in RNA.
 The advantage is that this approach avoids any potential over-expression issues.
 Consortium member, Stuart Cobb, is working on this approach.

 Gail Mandel of the Consortium is working on yet another approach, RNA editing.
-The possibility of correcting mutations at the level of RNA has profound therapeutic potential, but had remained largely theoretical.
-Focused investments by RSRT have already demonstrated the potential for correcting MECP2 mutations at the level of RNA in cells.
+The possibility of correcting mutations in RNA has profound therapeutic potential, but had remained largely theoretical.
+Our focused investments have already demonstrated the potential for correcting MECP2 mutations in RNA in cells.
 We are currently increasing our investment to improve the editing efficiency and to identify optimal delivery methods.